A Brief Look at the SDGs and the Circular Economy (in India): Goal 17

 Seventeenth in Bare Necessities- Zero Waste India’s series on SDGs in relation to zero waste, circular economy methodology and sustainability is Goal 16: Peace, justice and strong institutions.

-Notably, “sustainable and responsible investments represents high- potential sources of capital for the SDGs… (while) the bond market for sustainable business is growing.
-In 2018 global green bonds reached US$155.5 billion, up 78 percent from the previous year” (source).
+Notably, “sustainable and responsible investments represent high- potential sources of capital for the SDGs… (while) the bond market for sustainable business is growing.
+In 2018 global green bonds reached US$155.5 billion, up 78 per cent from the previous year” (source).
 This factor is vitally important.
 Even though worldwide the amount of waste is growing a new focus on sustainability and creating products that fit within a circular, instead of a linear, economy is growing, which can be seen clearly with large businesses.

 Examples of this industry movement are seen by large organisations such as Nestlé, who aim to use 100 per cent recyclable or reusable material by 2025.
 They want to reduce the use of complex plastic combinations that are inherently difficult to recycle (source).
 Similarly, Coca Cola has stated that they will recycle a used bottle or can for every one sold by 2030 and has also pledged to increase the amount of recycled material in their bottles along with assessing and experimenting on different collection techniques, including backing government and industry to reduce waste (source).
 Outside of the food and beverage industry Dell is aiming to use 100 per cent waste-free material with their packaging by 2020 (source).
 On a parallel note, within India, the e-commerce organisation Amazon is moving toward using “only such plastic material that is more than 50 microns (with at least 20% recycled content), to be procured from those vendors who are registered with CPCB (Central Pollution Control Board)/SPCB (State Pollution Control Board) only” (source).